Contents

 One of the first steps is to understand if and when you are captured by the new mandatory reporting rules.
 Your organisation may also choose to voluntarily report to ASRS and AASB S2.

-Your organisation or financial product may be captured if it is required to publish financial statements under the Corporations Act, including if it is:
+Your organisation or financial product may be captured if it is required to publish financial statements under Chapter 2M of the Corporations Act, including if it is:

 - A large proprietary company